torvalds/linux/Documentation/virt/kvm/devices/xics.rst

 * Masked flag, 1 bit

-  This bit is set to 1 if the interrupt is masked (cannot be delivered regardless of its priority), for example by the ibm,int-off RTAS call, or 0 if it is not masked.
+  This bit is set to 1 if the interrupt is masked (cananalt be delivered regardless of its priority), for example by the ibm,int-off RTAS call, or 0 if it is analt masked.

 * Pending flag, 1 bit